-“The Grants, Engagement and Communications (GECo) Facility coordinates institute-wide grant applications, organises engagement projects to encourage public interest in science, and communicates LMS research to a broad audience.”
+“The Grants, Engagement and Communications (GECo) Facility coordinates institute-wide grant applications, organises engagement projects to encourage public interest in science, and coordinates all internal and external communications.”

 The GECo facility:

-- Encourages and supports LMS researchers to engage with a wide audience, including: the public, the media, industry, policymakers, charities, funders and potential industrial and academic collaborators
+- Encourages and supports LMS researchers to engage with wider audiences including: the public, the media, industry, policymakers, charities, funders, the local community and potential industrial and academic collaborators

 - Develops partnerships to deliver LMS communication and engagement goals

 The facility coordinates and advises on large, Institute-wide grants, as well as grants that support individual researchers.
 It works closely with the LMS Grants & Contracts Coordinator, Imperial College and UKRI to provide timely information on research grants for scientists and other grants of benefit to the Institute, such as those which support engagement or training opportunities.

 The GECo team develops, delivers and supports a range of engagement activities and projects.
 Some examples are: